-- When BRHP relies on a tenant declaration for verification of income, assets, or expenses, the Program must document the family's file to explain why third party verification was not available. - When information cannot be verified by a third party or by review of documents, family members will be required to submit self-certifications attesting to the accuracy of the information they have provided to BRHP. - BRHP may require a family to certify that a family member does not receive a particular type of income or benefit. - The self-certification must be in a format acceptable to BRHP and the family member whose information or status is being verified must signed it in the presence of a BRHP representative.
+- When BRHP relies on a tenant declaration for verification of income, assets, or expenses, the Program must document the family's file to explain why third party verification was not available. - When information cannot be verified by a third party or by review of documents, family members will be required to submit self-certifications attesting to the accuracy of the information they have provided to BRHP. - BRHP may require a family to certify that a family member does not receive a particular type of income or benefit. - The self-certification must be in a format acceptable to BRHP, and the family member whose information or status is being verified must sign it, in addition to the head of household.